xenodron/ShivyIDS/README.md

 # ShivyIDS
-Suricata IDS with the Power of ML
+Suricata IDS with the power of machine learning